giannisdravilas/Radio-Link-Frequency-Assignment-Problem/README.md

 An experimental comparison was made using the 12 inferences provided above.
 During this comparison, FC and MAC-AC3 algorithms used the dom/wdeg heuristic function to choose the next variable each time, while not using a heuristic function to choose the next value.
 For each instance, 12 executions have been made, 4 for each algorithm and an average has been exported.
 For the algorithms taking too long to finish, only 1 complete execution has been made, while the other 3 were interrupted after 60 minutes.
 For the MIN-CONFLICTS algorithm, the maximum steps were defined to 100000.

-In general, MAC-AC3 algorithm does pretty well, with the worst average time being 2 and a half minutes.
-FC algorithm needs on average more time to solve the problems, while for some of them the order of magnitude is increased to hours.
+In general, MAC-AC3 algorithm does pretty well, with the worst average time being around 2 and a half minutes.\n FC algorithm needs on average more time to solve the problems, while for some of them the order of magnitude is increased to hours.\n
-Some deviations are observed due to pseudorandomness used in some functions, such as argmin_random_tie().
-MIN-CONFLICTS algorithm is found to be usuitable for this problem, as it found a solution only for 1 out of the 23 satisfiable problems, and for none of the unsatisfiable problems.
+Some deviations are observed due to pseudorandomness used in some functions, such as argmin_random_tie().\n MIN-CONFLICTS algorithm is found to be usuitable for this problem, as it found a solution only for 1 out of the 23 satisfiable problems, and for none of the unsatisfiable problems.

 The full statistics of the comparison are freely available to anyone interested, after further contact.